SuryaKarmakar/React-Native-Documentation/README.md

 own them.
 These are written in native code, which means working with native iOS code in Swift and Objective-C,or native Android code in Java or
 Kotlin.

+- ScrollView - ScrollView component always needs a bounded height, which can be directly set by providing a height to the view.

+- Cross-Platform Developer -> React native developer

+-